SamuelWhitton/natural-daina/README.md

-asdf does [:?] get copied with inheritance, no it doesnt asdf Method Visibility Indicators should be Visibility Indicators asdf cant distinguish [%STRING] data segment types between each other when overloading
+asdf does [:?] get copied with inheritance, no it doesnt asdf Method Visibility Indicators should be Visibility Indicators asdf cant distinguish [%STRING] data segment types between each other when overloading asdf () brackets around dependancy also adds all classes in the public interface (public constructors, public type methods and public instance methods)

 ---